 Where did such a phrase come into existence?

 If we step back in time to George Washington's day, we would not see any cameras.
-For a portrait to be taken, it had to be painted, or sculpted.
+For a portrait to be produced, it had to be painted or sculpted.

-This is a rather interesting fact, but if you notice old pictures, you will notice the paintings are of faces, or perhaps a person with one arm behind their back, or both arms.
-The truth is, in these times, portraits were not charged by the number of people who appeared in the picture, but rather, by the number of limbs that were painted.
+If you notice old pictures, you will notice something interesting.
+The paintings may consist of just a person's face.
+At other times, a person is portrayed with one arm behind their back or both arms may be visible.
+Interestingly enough, portraits were not charged by the number of people who appeared in the picture, but rather by the number of limbs that were painted.

 If they wanted a cheaper painting, then it would "cost them an arm and a leg."
 Artists knew it took more time and effort since arms, hands and legs were more difficult to paint.